syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 ---
-title: Create an excel file from data souce or scratch, export data from excel
+title: Create an excel file from scratch | Import and export Excel data
 description: Learn how to create an excel file from data source or scratch; export data from Excel; create formatted excel report by filling data just similar like Mail merge
 platform: File-formats
 control: XlsIO